alphaXiv/paper-implementations/agent_r1/README.md

 - Launch the training job directly.

 ### 4. Inference
 Once training is complete, you can interact with your trained agent using the inference script.
-For more detailed information, please refer to [docs/inference/inference.md](docs/inference/inference.md).

 ```bash
 # Run inference (interactive chat)